-- Organic berries, whichever ones I have on hand, and some pineapple — canned, fresh, or frozen; also good sometimes are other fruits like bananas, organic apples, kiwi, organic peaches, and our son's new favorite: frozen organic mangos.
-(Some fruits aren't as important to buy organic as others, check the Dirty Dozen to know which are sprayed with the most chemicals.)
-I love all the color these fruits add and knowing how many nutrients/antioxidants this provides!!
+- Whatever fruit you have on hand...
+Organic berries, pineapple (canned, fresh, or frozen), bananas, apples, kiwi, peaches, and our son's new favorite: frozen organic mangos.
+You don't have to use frozen fruit, but it tastes more like ice cream that way.
+Also, some fruits aren't as important to buy organic as others, check the Dirty Dozen to know which are sprayed the most.
+I love all the different color these fruits add and knowing how many nutrients/antioxidants they provide.
+Just use what you have, seriously you can't screw this up!

-- Sweetener of choice: A little real maple syrup — just taste-test until you get it to the sweetness you want – but if we use a banana then we usually don’t need much extra sweetener.
-You could also use a little raw honey (too much overpowers the taste in my opinion, though) or some organic coconut sugar/palm sugar is good too!
+- Sweetener of choice if needed.
+If you use pineapple or banana in there then you don't need any extra sweetener at all!
+So if needed, add a little real maple syrup -- just taste-test until you get it to the sweetness you want.
+You could also use a little raw honey (too much overpowers the taste in my opinion, though), or some organic coconut sugar/palm sugar is good too!